All Episodes

 dan friesen

-Or even, if you wanted to put it super benevolently, are fumbling their public statements so terribly that they have to make fundamental corrections to this.
+I mean, you can't assume that the police are lying if you have a, or even, like, if you wanted to put it super benevolently, are fumbling their public statements so terribly that they have to make fundamental corrections.

 You can't have that and also try and be like, we have insider police sources who are giving us the real skinny.